shakfu/py-js/README.md

 This project started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for Max/MSP.
 It then evolved into an umbrella project for exploring different ways of using python3 in Max/MSP.

 Along the way, a number of externals (17 so far) have been developed for use in a live Max environment.
-In most cases, each external can be built on its own via `make <external-name>` or as part of a related group (see below and click on the links to see more detailed documentation):
+In most cases, each external can be built on its own via `make <external-name>` or as part of a related group (see below and click on the linked names of the externals in the below tables to see more detailed documentation):

 **Python3 Core Externals:**